The Real Cost of Fragmented Technology in Wine and Hospitality

 • data that supports decisions, not just reporting

-• technology that respects hospitality rather than interrupting it
+• technology that supports hospitality rather than interrupting it

 A Final Thought